The Walkers' Haute Route - Chamonix to Zermatt

 We had no reservations for lodging, so we popped into the tourist information office on the north end of town.
 They were very helpful and spoke English, making our conversation a bit easier – they indicated that the cheapest hotel in town with en suite bathrooms was Hôtel La Pointe de Zinal, located just next door.

 Just outside the tourist office was an ATM (the first one we'd seen since Champex), so we replenished our cash supplies and headed over to the hotel.
 We asked (in French – from what we could tell, they spoke no English) if they had rooms.
-We ended up with a fairly spacious (albeit weirdly layed out) room with a (super tiny) bathroom for 157 CHF.
+We ended up with a fairly spacious (albeit weirdly laid out) room with a (super tiny) bathroom for 157 CHF.
 Just as we checked in, it started to rain for the first time since we left the cabane that morning.

 After we showered (the shower was very powerful and felt wonderful!) and the rain stopped, we wandered through town.
 The entire town was about a half mile long, and on the southern end there a number of old buildings constructed around the early 1800s.
 As we walked, we ran into the Belgians and the Kiwi again!
 We opted to have dinner across the street at Europe Hotel where I had Penne Arrabiata and Lisa had Lamb Steaks for 68 CHF (with wine, of course).
 Ironically, sitting across from us once again were the Belgians and the Kiwi (plus some others that were staying in the dortoir with them).